AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 To support an ADHA profile:
 - systems **SHALL** comply with the applicable [HL7 FHIR standard](https://www.hl7.org/fhir/)
-- systems **SHALL** be able to populate all profile data elements that are mandatory and/or flagged as MustSupport as defined by that profile’s StructureDefinition according to the section on [MustSupport](conformance.html#must-support)
+- systems **SHALL** be able to populate all profile data elements that are mandatory and/or labelled MustSupport as defined by that profile’s StructureDefinition according to the section on [Must support](conformance.html#must-support)
   - systems **SHALL** support all referenced profiles necessary to implement this profile
   - meta.profile **MAY** be populated in a resource to indicate the set of profiles a resource is declared to conform to
 - systems **SHOUD** declare conformance with the profile(s) by specifying the full capability details for that profile it claims to implement by